 A new breakthrough in renewables!
-We never cease to be amazed by innovations in the renewable energy sector; in the past we have talked about initiatives such as new adhesive solar panels, the reinvention of wind energy or new ways of storing green energy using sand batteries
+We never cease to be amazed by innovations in the renewable energy sector; in the past we have talked about initiatives such as new adhesive solar panels, the reinvention of wind energy or new ways of storing green energy using sand batteries.

-CSIC) that aims to maintain agricultural production and generate electricity together on the same land.
+Today we present a new project developed by the Spanish National Research Council (CSIC) that aims to maintain agricultural production and generate electricity together on the same land.
 Do you think this is possible?

 Semi-transparent solar panels